 Imogen Stirling is a performance poet, theatre maker and musician.

 Coming from a musical theatre background and performing long-term as one half of duo, Wonderful Exile, Imogen writes with an inherent musicality.
-She has performed in a 5 star production of ‘Les Miserables’ at the Edinburgh Fringe; acted as director and playwright for political music theatre piece, ‘BodiesUponTheGears’ for which she was awarded the Alasdair Cameron Scholarship; and has worked alongside Sir Tim Rice.
+She starred in a 5 ***** production of ‘Les Miserables’ at the Edinburgh Fringe; acted as director and playwright for political music theatre piece, ‘BodiesUponTheGears’ for which she was awarded the Alasdair Cameron Scholarship; and has worked alongside Sir Tim Rice.

-Following a one year music tour around mainland Europe, Imogen began performing spoken word in Berlin at the end of 2017.
-She has since swiftly gained recognition within the UK poetry scene and festival circuit.
+Following an 18 month music tour around mainland Europe, Imogen began performing spoken word at the end of 2017.
+She has since swiftly gained recognition within the UK poetry scene and festival circuit, most recently performed at Latitude and Eden festivals.

-Her work has been featured in Tell-Tale Magazine, Fused Magazine, easyJet Traveller Magazine, Love Like Salt anthology and The Skinny, as well as on BBC Music Introducing, BBC Kent and Amsterdam FM.
+Her work has been featured in Tell-Tale Magazine, Fused Magazine, easyJet Traveller Magazine, Love Like Salt anthology, The Skinned Knee and The Skinny, as well as on BBC Music Introducing, BBC Kent and Amsterdam FM.